 To understand the phenomenon of alcoholism or addiction occurring in a family, we must look at what a family is in itself.
 The family is an organism.
 Its parts are interdependent.
 The members of a family operate in a system.
 A system is a body of parts that works together.
 They may work together for peace and harmony.
 They may work together for destruction.
 They may work together for survival.

-In a chemically dependent family, each of these individual parts is affected by the growing dysfunction of the member abusing alcohol or other drugs.
-Each family member adapts to the behavior of the chemically dependent person by developing behavior that causes the least amount of personal stress.
-As the addiction progresses, each family member compulsively represses his or her feelings and learns to react with a survival behavior.
+In a family where substance misuse is present, each of these individual parts is affected by the growing dysfunction of the member abusing alcohol or other drugs.
+Each family member adapts to the behavior of the person who is using and develops behavior that causes the least amount of personal stress.
+As the substance use progresses into addiction, each family member compulsively represses his or her feelings and learns to react with a survival behavior.
 This behavior serves to build a wall of defenses for protection from pain.
 This results in a state of self-delusion – detachment from true feelings that ends up affecting other relationships outside of the family system.

-The need for recognition, acceptance and understanding of each member’s role in the family illness is necessary for full family recovery.
-Summing up, chemical dependency is a family disorder and is recognized by the following characteristics:
+The need for recognition, acceptance and understanding of each member’s role in the family illness is necessary for the family recovery process.
+Summing up, addiction is a family disorder and is recognized by the following characteristics:

 - Systemic – each person reacts to another person in the system.